ibm-cloud-docs/containers/cs_loadbalancer.md

 ## Load balancer components and architecture
 {: #planning}

-When you create a standard cluster, {{site.data.keyword.containershort_notm}} automatically provisions a portable public subnet and a portable private subnet.
+When you create a standard cluster, {{site.data.keyword.containerlong_notm}} automatically provisions a portable public subnet and a portable private subnet.

 * The portable public subnet provides 1 portable public IP address that is used by the default [public Ingress ALB](cs_ingress.html).
 The remaining 4 portable public IP addresses can be used to expose single apps to the internet by creating a public load balancer service.
 * The portable private subnet provides 1 portable private IP address that is used by the default [private Ingress ALB](cs_ingress.html#private_ingress).
 The remaining 4 portable private IP addresses can be used to expose single apps to a private network by creating a private load balancer service.